ShinyTrinkets/docs/blogs/captain-log.md

 So I started first by automating the beggining of the process, and then, some parts from the end.
 And before I left the company, I had a really good automation flow, all written in Python.

 But while I was doing all that, I wasn't focused on fixing just the little problems I had at work, I was thinking about a more general application.
-Something that I can use at home, something that my wife would use to convert her jewelry photos and automatically upload them on her website, but even more general than that.
-I had no idea how to call this kind of application other than "automation stuff" and I had no idea how it would look.
+Something that I can use at home, something that my wife would use to convert her jewelry photos and automatically upload them on her website, or something to syncronize my different documents in different places, but even more general than that...
+I had no idea how to call this kind of application other than "automation stuff" and I had no idea how it would look like.

 So I started taking notes and organizing ideas about all this project since then, and I called this "Project Triceratops".